At Baby Sleep Science we consider swaddling your newborn baby to be an almost essential component to sleep!

 Aden and Anais Muslin Blankets – big, soft, and stretchy – worth the price!
 Try the A and A “Issie” for older babies as a great first lovey too!

 Aden and Anais Easy Swaddle – muslin swaddle bag with arm flaps

 Halo Sleep Sack Swaddle – Very easy to use.
-Downside is that strong babies may be able to break through the Velcro after a few washings
+The downside is that strong babies may be able to break through the Velcro after a few washings

-Woombie – allows for more movement, but very easy to use during the day for naps.
+Woombie and Zipadee-zip – allow for more movement, but very easy to use during the day for naps.

 Remember, just like adults prefer different pillows and bedding, babies have preferences too.
 If your baby doesn't like one type of swaddle, then consider trying something different before giving up.

 Check out our blog on how to transition out of the swaddle if your baby is ready to transition to a sleep sack.
 Some parents will opt to transition their babies out of the swaddle in conjunction with sleep training.
 For comprehensive information on how to do that, check out our sleep class.